Belgrade: Tourism

-As Belgrade became connected via steamboats and railway (after 1884), the number of visitors grew and new hotels were open with the ever luxurious commodities.
+As Belgrade became connected via steamboats and railway (after 1884), the number of visitors grew and new hotels were opened with luxurious commodities.
 In Savamala, the hotels Bosna and Bristol were opened.
 Other hotels included Solun and Orient, which was built near the Financial Park.
-Tourists which arrived by the Orient Express mostly stayed at the Petrograd Hotel in Wilson Square.
-Hotel Srpski Kralj, at the corner of Uzun Mirkova and Pariska Street was considered the best hotel in Belgrade during the Interbellum.
+Tourists who arrived by the Orient Express mostly stayed at the Petrograd Hotel in Wilson Square.
+Hotel Srpski Kralj, at the corner of Uzun Mirkova and Pariska Streets was considered the best hotel in Belgrade during the Interbellum.
 It was destroyed during World War II.

 The historic areas and buildings of Belgrade are among the city's premier attractions.
 They include Skadarlija, the National Museum and adjacent National Theatre, Zemun, Nikola Pašić Square, Terazije, Students' Square, the Kalemegdan Fortress, Knez Mihailova Street, the Parliament, the Church of Saint Sava, and the Old Palace.
 On top of this, there are many parks, monuments, museums, cafés, restaurants and shops on both sides of the river.
 The hilltop Avala Monument and Avala Tower offer views over the city.
-According to The Guardian, Dorcol is the one of top ten coolest suburbs and in Europe.
+According to The Guardian, Dorćol is the one of top ten coolest suburbs in Europe.

-Elite neighbourhood of Dedinje is situated near the Topčider and Košutnjak parks.
-The Beli dvor (White Palace), house of royal family Karađorđević, is open for visitors.
+The elite neighbourhood of Dedinje is situated near the Topčider and Košutnjak parks.
+The Dedinje Royal Compound which houses the former royal residences of (Kraljevski Dvor and Beli Dvor) is open for visitors.
 The palace has many valuable artworks.
 Nearby, Josip Broz Tito's mausoleum, called The House of Flowers, documents the life of the former Yugoslav president.

 Ada Ciganlija is a former island on the Sava River, and Belgrade's biggest sports and recreational complex.
 Today it is connected with the right bank of the Sava via two causeways, creating an artificial lake.
 It is the most popular destination for Belgraders during the city's hot summers.
 There are 7 km of long beaches and sports facilities for various sports including golf, football, basketball, volleyball, rugby union, baseball, and tennis.
 During summer there are between 200,000 and 300,000 bathers daily.